 Wealth Management

-Based on your circumstances, your CFP® Advisor can help you identify the best mix of effective providers and customize unique solutions for your portfolio.
+Based on your circumstances, your CFP® can help you customize solutions for your portfolio.
 We offer a variety of ways to invest and guidance to help you choose what is best for you.
-RFG offers a multitude of investment choices including mutual funds, exchange traded funds, stocks, bonds, certificates of deposit and other short-term investments.
-That is the Regency difference—objective advice and guidance that is always in your best interest.
+RFG offers many investment choices, including mutual funds, exchange-traded funds, stocks, bonds, certificates of deposit, and other short-term investments.

 Your “surplus capital” is the amount you can commit to your legacy or other causes without limiting your lifestyle.
-Your CFP® Advisor works with you to find the best way to build and transfer this wealth through generations.
-Your CFP® Advisor analysis will include charitable giving, wealth transfer and minimizing taxes.
+Your CFP® works with you to find the best way to build and transfer this wealth through generations.

 Mutual Fund

 Mutual funds also provide professional portfolio management.
-Mutual funds can be chosen on the basis of fund investment objectives that match the individual investor's objectives.
-However, there is a cost for the management and convenience of mutual funds, which is borne by the portfolio and paid in the form of various fees and charges.
+Mutual funds can be chosen based on fund investment objectives that match the individual investor's objectives.
+However, there is a cost for the management and convenience of mutual funds, which is borne by the portfolio and paid in various charges.
+Please read the prospectus and consult a professional before investing.

 Exchange Traded Funds (ETFs)

-Your choice of comprehensive range of investment solutions includes all publicly traded ETFs.
-ETFs are investments that contain a pool of securities representing a specific index such as the Dow Jones Industrial Average or the S&P 500.
-Essentially, ETFs are built like index funds but trade like stocks, are priced continually and can be bought or sold throughout the trading day.
-Whether domestic and global your Certified Financial Planner™ will explain the choices available to you and will guide you toward making the best decision to meet your investment goals.
+Your choice of a comprehensive range of investment solutions includes all publicly traded ETFs.
+ETFs are investments that contain a pool of securities that could also represent a specific index such as the Dow Jones Industrial Average, S&P 500, or NASDAQ.
+Essentially, ETFs are traded like stocks, are priced continually, and can be bought or sold throughout the trading day.
+Whether domestic or global, your CFP® will explain the choices available to you and will guide you toward making the best decision to meet your investment goals.
+Please read the prospectus and consult a professional before investing.

 Stocks